 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.

-This trek is available now on USD 1,350 per person is standard trek price on double occupancy basis.
-At this price, we offer you Tourist Standard accommodation in Thamel, Kathmandu and of course the trip price will vary according to group size.
+Hike to Panchpokhari is available now on USD 1,350 per person is standard trek price on double occupancy basis.
+At this price, we offer you Tourist Standard accommodation in Thamel, Kathmandu, and of course, the trip price will vary according to group size.

 For the deluxe and luxury trekking tour plan, we add 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and with the attached bathroom while trekking on possible places.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.